redox-os/book/src/chat.md

 After you accept the invitation, you can open the [Redox Matrix space](https://matrix.to/#/#redox:matrix.org) and see the rooms that are available.

-These rooms are English-only, we cannot offer support in other languages because the maintainers will not be able to verify the correctness of your responses.
-But if you post translator-generated messages, we will do our best to understand them.
+These rooms are English-only, we cannot offer support in other languages because the maintainers will not be able to verify the correctness of your responses, but if you post translator-generated messages, we will do our best to understand them.

 ## About Matrix